-The result I get are between my local Windows PC and my local Squid web cache server over 10 gigabit network cards.
-The 2,5 Gbps speed is maxing out what my local network can perform rather than the external network; which is usually what you want these types of services to reliably test.
+The result I get are between my local Windows PC and my local Squid web cache server over fiber optic cable and 10 gigabit network cards.
+The 2,5 GBps speed is maxing out what my local network can perform rather than the external network; which is usually what you want these types of services to reliably test.

 I’ve contacted Microsoft about the issue two times, first in through multiple channels but haven’t receive any sort of acknowledgment of the issue.
 The app has been updated four times in the Windows Store since the first time I alerted them about

 their incompetence .